flurdy/blog/_posts/2019-04-07-to-paas-or-not-to-paas.md

 This affects search rankings, and user experience.

+#### Resource demanding application <i class="icon ion-md-close-circle glyp-red"></i>

+If your application demands a lot of processing power, or memory then a PAAS might not be suitable.

+PAASes often provides a limited node for free.
+E.g. 512mb with Heroku.
+And then offer more powerful nodes at a much higher price point.

 #### Core business <i class="icon ion-md-close-circle glyp-red"></i>

 If the application is your core business,